 Here’s how it works.
-The structural foam injection molding process uses an inert gas (typically nitrogen) added to a resin polymer as it melts, then injected into the standard injection molding tool (or die).
-In this process, the blowing agent (the inert gas) activates and pushes resin uniformly into the cavity pockets; as the part cools, a solid skin forms against the mold.
-Inside the mold, the resulting foaming action produces a honeycomb-like structure behind the sold skin while reducing post-mold shrinking.
+The structural foam injection molding process uses a foaming agent (typically nitrogen gas or chemical blowing agent) added to a resin polymer as it melts, then injected into the standard injection molding tool (or die).
+In this process, the blowing agent activates and pushes resin uniformly into the cavity pockets; as the part cools, a solid skin forms against the mold.
+Inside the mold, the resulting foaming action produces a honeycomb-like structure behind the solid skin while reducing post-mold shrinking.

 The resulting structural foam part is significantly lighter than other parts produced using other standard injection molding processes.
 The majority of structural foam parts utilize this injection molding method to reduce the overall weight of the part by up to 30%.
 However, lower weight isn’t the only advantage.
 Structural foam molding can provide several benefits you may want to consider as you plan your next project.

 Structural foam is increasingly replacing metal, wood, concrete, and fiberglass, primarily due to its ability to reduce a product's overall weight while providing a high stiffness-to-weight ratio.

 Due to the honeycomb, cellular composition resulting from the structural foam injection molding process, the finished parts have a high stiffness-to-weight and strength-to-weight ratio, enabling parts to be larger while weighing 10 to 30% less without sacrificing rigidity and strength.

 Many resin polymers are available for manufacturing structural foam molded parts, including nylon, polycarbonate, ABS, PC/ABS, TPE, acrylic, acetol, polypropylene, polyethylene polystyrene, and PVC.
 To learn more about the various types of resins, view the resin selection webinar.